ausgore/o8-react-volunteer-portal/README.md

   where: [["id", "=", 1]]
 });
 ```
-Refer to your CiviCRM's **Support/Developer/Api4** for more documentaion.
+Refer to your CiviCRM's **Support/Developer/Api4** for more documentation.
 Syntax should be very similar to Javascript examples.